Indicia-Team/indicia-docs/site-building/iform/user-identification.rst

 records, then the recorder's user ID (as provided by the host website) can be stored with each record, thus associating the record with the user.
 This has several benefits:

 * Recorders do not need to input their name with each record, they can do this once on registration.
 * Generation of reports of the user's own records becomes simple.
 * Recorders can maintain a list of their own records and return to records to make corrections or add extra information to notable records.
 * Information about the recorder's preferred recording habits (such as place and taxonomic groups) can be kept with their user account and used to optimise the system for them.
 * Users can be associated with the sites they record at (e.g. for surveillance projects).

 Additionally, requiring a logon provides additional possibilities relating to website management and spam prevention.
 The disadvantage of this approach is the user account details are stored in the Drupal website's database, which is *a different database to Indicia's warehouse*.
 Therefore reporting on records with the recorder's name is not trivial.
 To mitigate this, if you add Email, First Name and Last Name attributes to the survey's custom attributes, then the attributes will be hidden and populated with the appropriate details from the user's account by default, thus storing the recorder's information with the record in the warehouse database.

 .. tip::

   To ensure that the code knows you are using a custom attribute to store the recorder's content first name, surname and email address, you must set the **System Function** of each custom attribute correctly on the warehouse's attribute edit screen.

 Easy Login
 ----------

-Instant Indicia provides an optional feature called Easy Login which links any user accounts created on your Drupal website with a user account on the Indicia warehouse.
+Indicia provides an optional but highly recommented feature called Easy Login which links any user accounts created on your Drupal website with a user account on the Indicia warehouse.
 The user's email is used to uniquely identify users, which means that if someone registers on several websites that share the same warehouse, there will only be one user account created on the warehouse.
 Therefore each user is uniquely identifiable across the warehouse.
 This approach has the following benefits over storing a content management system user ID:

 * It becomes possible to report on a user's records across multiple client websites.
 * Less configuration required for each survey as no custom attributes are required to store the link to the user.
 * User's preferences *could* be shared across multiple websites (though data protection issues must be considered).

 So, consider the scenario where a user of iRecord (which allows recording of wildlife across the UK) contributes records to the BWARS tree bee survey - Easy Login means that the recorder can see their BWARS records in the My Records section of iRecord.
 They can keep all their records in one place even if they have used multiple websites to contribute the records.